adamrogoyski/tetris/README.md

 There is more to learn about each programming language dealing with creating and accessing this table of rotations than to write the arithmetic function.

 Rotation of the 2x2 square tetromino is a no-op.
-Simiarly, other pieces have rotational symmetries.
+Similarly, other pieces have rotational symmetries.
 Despite this, all rotations of each piece in each orientation are provided.

 ### Collision Detection